-When an existing C API uses one C function to establish a buffer address and another C function to store data into the buffer, the preferred method of using the out direction attribute to modify COBOL data areas cannot be used (see "Modifying COBOL Data Areas" on page 2-29).
+When an existing C API uses one C function to establish a buffer address and another C function to store data into the buffer, the preferred method of using the out direction attribute to modify COBOL data areas cannot be used.
+For more information, see Modifying COBOL Data Areas (on page 41).